-References to “We” and “Us” means Newstead Insurance Brokers Ltd. References to “you” means the insured and/or their appointed agent.
+References to “We” and “Us” means Brown & Brown Insurance Brokers (UK) Limited and our trading names.
+References to “you” means the insured and/or their appointed agent.

 The Financial Conduct Authority

-Newstead Insurance Brokers Ltd is authorised and regulated by the Financial Conduct Authority with FCA Register number FRN 306812.
+Brown & Brown Insurance Brokers (UK) Limited is authorised and regulated by the Financial Conduct Authority with FCA Register number 745618.

-We are an Insurance Intermediary and our permitted business is arranging, advising, dealing as agent, making arrangements and assisting in the administration and performance of general insurance contracts and pure protection contracts.
-We are also authorised to undertake the following consumer credit activities: Credit Broking.
+We are an Insurance Intermediary, and our permitted business is arranging, advising, dealing as agent, making arrangements, and assisting in the administration and performance of general insurance contracts and pure protection contracts.
+We are also authorised to undertake the following consumer credit activities: Credit Broking; Debt Administration; Debt Collecting.
 You can check this on the FCA’s register by visiting the FCA website https://register.fca.org.uk/ or by contacting the FCA on 0800 111 6768.

-We may at times act on behalf of the insurer under a delegated authority agreement whereby we are able to quote or issue policy documentation on their behalf.
-Where we recommend a policy with an insurer where we act under a delegated authority agreement we will advise you of this.
+Where we act on behalf of the insurer under a delegated authority agreement whereby, we are able to quote or issue policy documentation or settle claims or handle complaints on their behalf we will let you know in writing.

 Requests for cover or changes to your insurance are not effective until they are confirmed by us.